Halt or Amend S.186 (Investigation of Electromagnetic Impacts) 2022

 There is a positive statement advancing the concept of medicine for all, or of affordable medicine, which remains a dream in many countries, but nowhere does Agenda 30 address accountability for pharmaceutical companies regarding honest marketing and safer pharmaceuticals.

 Covid-19 is a perfect example of how admirable goals can be circumvented.
 Vitamin C, D, antivirals, and any cheap treatment are not part of the conventional standard of care or of much consideration.
 Vaccines for all are being offered only at hefty prices and, with emergency authorization liability protections for indemnification through the U.S. PREP Act.
 Abroad, companies have refused to provide vaccines unless profits and indemnity are assured.
 In the USA, no payouts for any related adverse reactions have been made at all, despite 1,693 claims as of 2 August 2021.
 Any risk taken is a risk borne, apparently, only by the private consumer.
+People say that vaccine court exists to protect the ‘outliers’ but it is quite dangerous when impunity exists and there are not any payouts either from government or from pharmaceutical companies.
+As a nation, we need to protect people just as the Statue of Liberty suggests, rather than lambast people who suffer.

 As far as private property dispersal there is a vague statement that all should have equal access to ownership of property.
 Agenda 30 uses the words “access” to ownership, which suggests that the meaning is about preventing discrimination in ownership, such as the historic denial of home ownership to African Americans or in some countries to women and ethnic minorities.
+It could also refer to preventing homelessness.
+I’m sure corporations selling rental property can manipulate this idea to find a different meaning, but I don’t think it was intended otherwise when written.

 Equal rights to economic resources is also discussed, which may involve rights to water as countries struggle over drought or rights to agricultural land for farmers.
 While a nice idea, this goal is likely to go ignored, especially since the United Nations cannot enforce any of its recommendations.
 Israel and Palestine battle over land in a way that shows just how useful recommendations for sharing are heard.

 The arguments against Agenda 30 based on giving away private property are specious.
 If ‘property’ is ever shared freely by the wealthy, then it will be a cover for transferring liability or creating ‘sharecroppers’ of some kind.
+There has always been the risk that government takes property by eminent domain, but the idea that this would happen to everyone seems like a recipe for revolution.
+To take property away from the middle class, it would seem easiest simply to bankrupt the middle class such as with runaway inflation instead.

 Presently, businesses are mandating medical treatment for Covid-19 — this sets a precedent to allow businesses to mandate any medical care for ‘societal good’ even if the concept of societal good can be manipulated and abused.
 At one time women were thrust tossed into mental hospitals on questionable psychological assessments, in order to limit their opinions or to acquire their property.
+Many are today depressed, and depression can still be used as an excuse to mandate unwanted treatment.

 I also see a statement that private property cannot be an excuse to harm others through environmental devastation, with which I’m sure we can all agree.
 Do you want your neighbor or any business to be excused on the basis of personal property to place, on their property, a hazardous chemical dump next to your home?